 Welcome!
-This online course will introduce you to theories and practices of counseling and clinical psychology.
-You will have quizzes, discussion boards, and role-play exercises with your classmates.
+This online course will introduce you to the major principles of assessing, diagnosing, and treating abnormal behavior.
+You will have quizzes, discussion boards with your classmates, and a case conceptualization paper on a character in a book or movie.
 The course is asynchronous and you will need to access materials in Blackboard.
 There are no prerequisites.

-Required Textbook: Pomerantz, Andrew M. (2017).
-Clinical psychology (4th ed.).
+Required Textbook: Ray, William J. (2018).
+Abnormal psychology (2nd ed.).
 Thousand Oaks, CA: Sage.